← Back to ResourcesBreed Guides

 MVD cough vs CHF cough?

-MVD cough = dry, honking, triggered by activity, otherwise normal.
-CHF cough = wet, gurgly, with elevated sleeping respiratory rate, restlessness, pinkish foam.
-CHF = ER immediately.
+MVD cough is dry and honking, triggered by activity, otherwise normal.
+CHF cough is wet and gurgly with elevated sleeping respiratory rate, restlessness, and pinkish foam.
+CHF means ER immediately.

 Sleeping respiratory rate?